 Depending on where you buy your currency you may get it delivered for free if you order more than a certain amount – typically over £500.

-Get the best deal on foreign currency
+Get the best deal on travel money

 The exchange rates and the fees you’ll pay for buying your currency will vary between different providers.
 Get the best deal on your money by following these simple steps.

-- Shop around for the best deal – use price comparison websites to find the best deal.
+- Shop around for the best deal – use currency exchange comparison websites to find the best deal.
 They can show you how much you’ll get for your money once the exchange rate and any charges have been taken into account.
 TravelMoneyMax.com from Money Saving Expert or MoneySuperMarket.com are good places to search for the best deal.

 Other ways for paying for things abroad